neophora/docs/api/GetBlockByHashInJSON.md

 # GetBlockByHashInJSON

-get block by hash in json
+get block by hash (big endian) in json

 ## Input